Skip to content

 1 pair merino undies (Icebreaker)

-1 merino baselayer 260 weight (Icebreaker)
+1 merino base layer 260 weight (Icebreaker)

 All washed as went along